agrc/gis.utah.gov/_posts/2017-12-28-utah-ng911-gis-database.md

 At its core, NG911 will result in substantial upgrades (often replacement) of the 911 communication infrastructure and call handling equipment.
 This newer, IP-based infrastructure will allow for text, video, and image interactions, as well as the ability to pass along device-based information to the PSAP.
 Additionally, in a true NG911 system, GIS plays a significant, required role.
 The GIS database will be used to pre-validate all addresses registered with your telecom provider (via geocoding against what is called the Location Validation Function, or LVF) as well as dynamically routing all 911 calls, based on digital boundaries, to the appropriate PSAP.
 The live call routing function uses what GIS professionals would call a 'point in polygon' search that is termed, in NG911-speak, the Emergency Call Routing Function, or ECRF.

 With the current system (referred to as E911 since the 'E' was added when mobile phones became supported 12+ years ago), GIS is used after the call has been delivered to the PSAP (the 911 communicatipons center) - typically to validate the incident location and coordinate the dispatch of responders.
 Currently, 911 calls are routed to appropriate PSAP by way of lookup tables (known as ANI and ALI) and a tabular street address table (MSAG) that is maintained by the PSAP.
 Pushing updates to the call routing system, through these tables, can be timely and cumbersome.
 NG911, however, will eliminate the need for these tables, as it relies solely on GIS map data.
-A more complete overview of how the 911 system works can be found [here]({{ "/utah-mapping-resources-well-prepared-for-nextgen-911/" | prepend: site.baseurl }}).
+Within Utah, NG911 implementation will be coordinated by the [Utah Communications Authority's (UCA)](http://uca911.org/911-division) 911 Division.
+To learn more, visit their [overview page](http://uca911.org/911-division/ng-911-gis).

 ## AGRC and NG911
 ![NG911 Datasets]({{ "/images/utah-ng911-database.png" | prepend: site.baseurl }}){: .inline-text-right }